krishnaTORQUE/KDR-PHP/README.md

 > **_Description_**

-Next Version of VARPHP or Next Generation of VARPHP

 Only PHP MVC (Model View Controller) nothing else.
 It is a nano framework.

-Host Multiple Apps, Lightweight, Powerful, Most Secure & Super Fast
+Host Multiple Apps, Lightweight, Powerful & Secure, Super Fast.

+SMALLEST.
+As small as 40KB Only

 > **_Build_**
-- Version: **1.0**
+- Version: **1.1**
 - Status: **Alpha**